vinayaksh42/vinayaksh42-gmail.com/README.md

    7. Upload the file emails.csv as the training data.
    8. Upload the file emails_test.csv as the test data on the next web page.

-                                            THATS ALL!
-                                            PLAY AROUND WITH THE CODE
-                                            ADD ANY ML MODELS BY EDITING VIEWS.PY ENJOY!